SOM-Research/busfactor/README.md

  - **Weighted distinct changes.** This metric assesses the developer knowledge by relying of the previous metric modified to take into account the position of the modifications in the time-line evolution of the line/file.
 It is used to assign an incremental importance to the later modifications on the line/file.

+###Demo

+A demo of the tool is available at https://github.com/atlanmod/busfactor_demo